benchristel/mydocs/recipes/chana-masala.md

 ### Thread#join

 1. Drain and add the cooked chickpeas.
 Reserve some of the cooking water to thin the sauce.
+2. Add the optional veggies.
-2. Simmer 15 minutes.
+3. Simmer 15 minutes.
-3. Crush the kasuri methi and add just before serving.
+4. Crush the kasuri methi and add just before serving.